shemi/loop-machine/README.md

 5. Make sure to avoid any delay in order to be synched
 6. When a pad is turned off, it should stop playing immediately.
 7. The provided loops are 8 seconds long.

+## How to run

+1. clone this repo
+2. install all dependencies by running `yarn install`
+3. serve te application by running `yarn dev`
+4. the application will be available on http://localhost:3000/